slu-cs/a1-jzhan18/README.md

 2) Are the pages reasonably structured with HTML?
     - For the most part, yes.
-    - Arguably the contact information is not for navigation and thus shouldn't be a <nav>.
+    - Arguably the contact information is not for navigation and thus shouldn't be a nav.
     - The Absentee Voting page is sort of outside the navigation structure.

 3) Are the pages tolerably styled with Bootstrap?